rauluranga/gulp-boilerplate/README.md

    ```

-be amazed by all BrowserSync goddies.
+be amazed by all BrowserSync goodies.

 enjoy!